Deborah Gray White

-Deborah Gray White is the Board of Governors Professor of History and Professor of Women's and Gender Studies at Rutgers University, New Brunswick, New Jersey.
-In addition to teaching at Rutgers, she also directed, "The Black Atlantic: Race, Nation and Gender", a project at The Rutgers Center for Historical Analysis from 1997 to 1999.
+Deborah Gray White is emeritus Board of Governors Professor of History and of Women's and Gender Studies at Rutgers University.
+She also co-directed "The Black Atlantic: Race, Nation and Gender", a project at the Rutgers Center for Historical Analysis from 1997 to 1999.
 Throughout 2000-2003 she was the chair of the history department at Rutgers.
-White has been awarded the John Simon Guggenheim Fellowship, the Woodrow Wilson International Center Fellowship, the Carter G. Woodson Medallion for excellence in African American history, and has also received an Honorary Doctorate from her undergraduate alma mater, Binghamton University.
-She currently heads the Scarlet and Black Project which investigates Native Americans and African Americans in the history of Rutgers University.
+She headed the Scarlet and Black Project, which investigates African Americans in the history of Rutgers.
+White was awarded a Woodrow Wilson International Center Fellowship in 2005, a Guggenheim Fellowship in 2009, the Carter G. Woodson Scholars Medallion in 2013, and an honorary doctorate from Binghamton University in 2014.

-Education and early career
+Education

-White received her B.A degree from Binghamton University and her M.A. degree from Columbia University, and her Ph.D. from University of Illinois at Chicago.
+White received her B.A degree from Binghamton University, her M.A. degree from Columbia University, and her Ph.D. from University of Illinois at Chicago.
 In 1984 she accepted a position in the history department of Rutgers.

+Career

 Her seminal monograph, Ar'n't I A Woman?: Female Slaves in the Plantation South, was published in 1985.
-This book was among the first monographs on the history of African American women, and which was responsible for the creation of the Library of Congress subject category “Woman Slaves” in the same year.
-In a 1994 survey of the Organization of American Historians it was voted among the 100 most admired American history books.
+This book was among the first monographs on the history of African-American women, and was responsible for the creation of the Library of Congress subject category “Woman Slaves” in the same year.
+In a 1994 survey of the Organization of American Historians, it was voted among the 100 most admired American history books.
 In 2003, the book was celebrated at a session at the meeting of the Southern Historical Association.
 In 2005, on May 20 and 21, a conference entitled “Slave Women's Lives: Twenty Years of Ar'n't I A Woman? and More” was held at the Huntington Institute in California to again commemorate its publication.
-The papers presented at this conference are published in the Winter, 2007 (Volume 92(1)) Journal of African American Studies.
-The book was also celebrated in June, 2005, at the Berkshire Conference on the History of Women.
-The papers presented at this conference appear in the July 2007 issue of the Journal of Women's History.
+The papers presented at this conference were published in the Winter 2007 issue of the Journal of African American Studies.
+The book was also celebrated in June 2005 at the Berkshire Conference on the History of Women.
+The papers presented at this conference appeared in the July 2007 issue of the Journal of Women's History.